jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/generators.rst

 .. _io-config-generator-use:

-Arm IO, arm and arm console
+Arm IO, arm and arm system
 ***************************

 To get started, you should use the Python based application